rnayabed/taurus/README.md

 - The build output is stored in a seperate `build` directory instead of storing directly in the same directory.
 - Examples moved to seperate [repository](https://github.com/rnayabed/taurus-examples).
 - setup.sh: Completely rewritten with fine tunable features.
 See setup script usage for more information.
+- gpio:
-- gpio: All pins are initialised as OUTPUT LOW to prevent Pin 26,27,29,30 to light up when not in use.
+    - All pins are initialised as OUTPUT LOW to prevent Pin 26,27,29,30 to light up when not in use.
 Unknown if it is limited to my board or a hardware bug.
+    - Optimised and cleaner code.
 - Removed led: Not needed as it is the same as gpio.

 ## TODO